-Notwithstanding any other provision of this Condition 3.2(b), no Successor Rate or Alternative Rate will be adopted, nor any Adjustment Spread applied, nor will any Benchmark Amendments be made, if and to the extent that, in the determination of the Issuer, the same could reasonably be expected to prejudice the treatment of any relevant Series of Notes as Tier 2 Capital or Eligible Liabilities, in each case of the Issuer or the Group, as applicable, or could reasonably result in the Regulator and/or the Relevant Resolution Authority treating any future Interest Payment Date (including any Reset Date) as the effective maturity of the Notes, rather than the relevant Maturity Date.
+Notwithstanding any other provision of this Condition 3.2(b), no Successor Rate or Alternative Rate will be adopted, nor any Adjustment Spread applied, nor will any Benchmark Amendments be made, if and to the extent that, in the determination of the Issuer, the same could reasonably be expected to prejudice the treatment of any relevant Series of Notes as Tier 2 Capital or Eligible Liabilities, in each case of the Issuer or the Group, as applicable, or could reasonably result in the Regulator and/or the Relevant Resolution Authority treating any future Interest Payment Date (including any Reset Date) as the effective maturity of the Notes, rather than the relevant Maturity Date, in which case, the relevant rate applicable for the relevant Interest Period shall be the last available rate as published on the Relevant Screen Page, as determined by the Independent Adviser.

-Notwithstanding any other provision herein, unless otherwise agreed in writing by the Calculation Agent, in no event shall the Calculation Agent be responsible for determining any Successor Rate, Alternative Rate or substitute for the Mid-Swap Rate, nor shall the Fiscal Agent, Paying Agent or Calculation Agent be responsible for determining or for making any adjustments to any alternative benchmark or spread thereon, the business day convention, interest determination dates or any other relevant methodology for calculating any such substitute or successor benchmark.
-In connection with the foregoing, the Fiscal Agent, the Paying Agent and the Calculation Agent will be entitled to conclusively rely on any determination made by the Issuer or the Independent Adviser and will have no liability for such actions taken at the direction of the Issuer or the Independent Adviser.
+Notwithstanding any other provision herein, unless otherwise agreed in writing by the Calculation Agent, in no event shall the Calculation Agent be responsible for determining any Successor Rate, Alternative Rate or substitute for the Mid-Swap Rate, nor shall the Fiscal and Paying Agent, Paying Agent or Calculation Agent be responsible for determining or for making any adjustments to any alternative benchmark or spread thereon, the business day convention, interest determination dates or any other relevant methodology for calculating any such substitute or successor benchmark.
+In connection with the foregoing, the Fiscal and Paying Agent, the Paying Agent and the Calculation Agent will be entitled to conclusively rely on any determination made by the Issuer or the Independent Adviser and will have no liability for such actions taken at the direction of the Issuer or the Independent Adviser.